 On VMS and Windows systems, there may be several different logs depending on the configuration of the system.
 For instance, in addition to the LISTSERV log itself, there will be logs for the SMTP "workers" if this feature is enabled.
 On Windows systems, there will also be a log for the SMTP "listener" if it is in service.
-(Windows systems running L-Soft's LSMTP product will not use the SMTP "listener" service, and thus will not keep logs for it.)
-By default, logs under VMS are kept in LISTSERV_ROOT:[LOG] and logs under NT are kept in \LISTSERV\LOG.
+By default, logs under VMS are kept in LISTSERV_ROOT: [LOG] and logs under Windows are kept in \LISTSERV\LOG.

-10.2.
-Managing the logs
+10.2 Managing the Logs